-B.2 Double O One Twins
+B.2 Rolling Double O One

-MA enters in forward upright flight parallel to the flight line.
-Model performs 1⁄4 of a loop.
-After the 1⁄4 loop the boom is vertical, and model is on centre line.
-MA then performs one complete outside loop.
-During the first half of the loop, the model performs half pirouette, and during the second half of the loop, the model performs another half pirouette in opposite direction.
-MA is now back to same point on the centreline and with same orientation as when the complete loop started.
-Model now performs a complete inside loop, with pirouettes similar to the first complete loop.
-After second complete loop, MA performs 1⁄4 roll, and it then repeats the above sequence with the 2 loops on the centreline.
-After 4th loop, MA makes 1⁄4 roll and exits via 1⁄4 loop in backward flight to the same side and height as the entry came from.
-All loops must have same size and pirouettes same constant rate.
+MA enters in forward upright flight parallel to the flightline.
+MA performs a $\frac{1}{4}$ inside loop.
+After the $\frac{1}{4}$ loop the boom is vertical, and MA is on centerline.
+MA then performs one complete loop.
+During the first half of the loop, MA performs one roll, and during the second half of the loop, MA performs another roll in opposite direction.

+MA is now back to same point on the centerline and with same orientation as when the loop started.
+MA now performs a complete second loop to the other side of the centerline, with rolls similar to the first complete loop.
+After second complete loop, MA continues vertical, performs a 180° turn on the centerline.

+Finally it exits via 1/4 inside loop in forward upright flight to the same side and height as the entry came from.

+Loops must have same size, roll rate must be constant and top of the tail turn should have same height as the top of the two loops.

-B.3 Time Travel 10.5
+B.3 Time Travel